Double burden: Latin America

 Due to globalization in the past thirty years, the power of the unskilled worker has diminished, and thus, the informal economy has flourished.
 In Latin America, there is an abundant number of workers to help out with domestic work, and consequently, domestic service is cheap, diminishing the family tensions surrounding the issue of domestic work.
 Currently, about half of the working population is employed in the informal sector, leading to "unemployment, underemployment, and social exclusion".
-Because of this, there has been a serious delay in providing welfare for the care of children and the elderly, because the pressure to provide aid for working families is minimal.
+Because of this, there has been a serious delay in providing welfare for the care of children and the elderly because the pressure to provide aid for working families is minimal.
 In addition, domestic workers, many of them women, often leave their countries to work in the informal sector in northern countries in order to increase income for their families, also delaying the pressure for governments to provide aid to these families.
 However, there has been a change since the 2000s in thinking about unpaid work due to the influx of paid jobs for women and the shortage of people available to do domestic work.

-Although the increase in jobs for women has had benefits in policy changes for families with working parents, there has been debates about the conditions of the work places.
+Although the increase in jobs for women has had benefits in policy changes for families with working parents, there have been debates about the conditions of the workplaces.
 In Mexico, there is an influx of the maquila industry, which produces products that will be sold in the developed nations.
 The mostly female workforce is often exploited by having unsafe working conditions, and stress is a major cause of many illnesses of these women.

 Another increasing issue is the rise in conditional cash transfer programs in Latin America, such as the Oportunidades program in Mexico.
 Although this program is meant to provide poor families with an increase in income, the conditionalities has led to a time poverty for the family members who are in charge of fulfilling the conditions, most oftentimes the woman.
 This has increased the inequality of work burden within the family.